MISSION & VISION STATEMENT

 The Courts have been operating within the full complement of their Rules and have contributed immensely to the development of legal jurisprudence in Nigeria and in particular Ogun State.
 Ogun State Judiciary is presently headed by Hon.
 Justice M. A. Dipeolu.
 His Lordship is the professional head and Chief Executive of Ogun State Judiciary with other Twenty-Eight High Court Judges ably manning the High Court Bench.

 Ogun State Judiciary has Ten (10) Judicial Divisions namely: Abeokuta, Ijebu – Ode, Sagamu, Ota, Ilaro, Ijebu – Igbo, Ipokia, Ifo, Ayetoro and Abigi.
-Also, there are Twenty-One (21) Magisterial Districts and Forty-Two (42) Customary Courts across the State.
+Also, there are Twenty-Four (24) Magisterial Districts and Forty-Two (42) Customary Courts across the State.